protocolguild/documentation/docs/7-anticipated-concerns.md

 # 7. Anticipated Concerns

 While we can't conceive of every scenario, we've tried to think critically about deficiencies when they've presented themselves.
-If you see a devious edge case, an organizational pitfall - please join the [**Stateful Works Discord**](https://discord.gg/t8zSZCvf3y) to discuss, and hopefully add it here!
+If you see a devious edge case, an organizational pitfall - please join the [**Protocol Guild Discord**](https://discord.com/invite/HaUhXYsMyC) to discuss, and hopefully add it here!

 ## 7.1 Related to Operations